moritzrupp/LaTeX-Template-For-Scientific-Papers/README.md

 ###Notes

 Use the bibliography management with great benefits!
-Their is also a template for a jewel-case for CDs.
+There is also a template for a jewel-case for CDs.

 The original templates of Stefan and Felix (in version 1.2 from the 21/05/2013) can be found in the `Resources` folder.